TAUDiff: Highly efficient kilometer-scale downscaling using generative diffusion models

 In the context of extreme-event simulation, it is vital that both short- and long-term event statistics of downscaled data be consistent with historical observations.
 So, the lack of temporal modeling in downscaling models may affect dynamical consistency of downscaled data (e.g. distorted propagation of storm fronts).
 One could address this issue by borrowing techniques from video generation/prediction~\cite{tan2023openstl}, as explored by Yoon {\it et al.}~\cite{yoon2023deterministic} for regional weather forecasting.
 However, such techniques have not yet been explored for downscaling.
 Moreover, large models as in ~\cite{mardani2023generative} are computationally intensive to train and infer.
 This prohibits the generation of even relatively small ($O(10^3)$) extreme-event datasets, which are crucial for accurately quantifying climate tail risk.
 Given a good mean-field model, it is possible that a smaller and computationally efficient diffusion model would suffice.
 This would reduce overall computational demands, inference times, and improve efficiency for real-time use.

 To address these challenges, we propose a computationally efficient \textbf{T}emporal \textbf{A}ttention \textbf{U}nit enhanced \textbf{Diff}usion model (TAUDiff) that integrates (a) a video prediction model for dynamically consistent mean-field downscaling, and (b) a smaller guided denoising diffusion model for stochastically generating the fine-scale features.
 We train the models on atmospheric wind fields obtained from reanalysis dataset.
 The performance of TAUDiff is first compared against separate mean-field regression and end-to-end diffusion models under a fixed training budget.
-Finally, we evaluate the downscaling performance of TAUDiff on an ensemble of bias-corrected coarse GCM outputs using various spectral statistics.
+We evaluate the downscaling performance of TAUDiff on an ensemble of bias-corrected coarse GCM outputs using various spectral statistics.
+As a proof of concept, we also evaluate if TAUDiff is capable of mapping a reanalysis dataset of $0.25^\circ$ (about 25km) grid resolution to another dataset at $0.0625^\circ$ (about 5km) grid resolution.
 We finally discuss its potential in producing accurate and computationally efficient extreme-event datasets, and the implications of model inference times and carbon footprint offsetting.